MicrosoftDocs/fabric-docs/docs/data-warehouse/connectivity.md

    :::image type="content" source="media\connectivity\object-explorer-connect-menu.png" alt-text="Screenshot showing where to select Database Engine on the Connect menu." lightbox="media\connectivity\object-explorer-connect-menu.png":::

 1. Once the **Connect to Server** window is open, paste the connection string copied from the previous section of this article into the **Server name** box.
 Select **Connect** and proceed with the appropriate credentials for authentication.
-Remember that only **Microsoft Entra ID - MFA** authentication is supported.
+Remember that only Microsoft Entra multifactor authentication (MFA) is supported.

    :::image type="content" source="media\connectivity\connect-server-window.png" alt-text="Screenshot showing the Connect to server window." lightbox="media\connectivity\connect-server-window.png":::